vbookshelf/myOfflineAi-PrivacyFirst/README.md

 You can explore the avaiable Ollama models here: https://ollama.com/search

+My recommended model is: gemma3:12b (8.1GB, Text and image)

 It's also possible to add your own model to Ollama locally.
 This process is explained below.